-If the alcohol is being sold for non-consumptive purposes (denatured) then there would be no spirits taxes or fees.
+Note about Taxes: If the alcohol is being sold for non-consumptive purposes (denatured) there would be no spirits taxes or fees.
 This has its roots in the statutory definition of spirits, which defines spirits as a beverage.
-If the alcohol is not being sold for the purposes of consumption (e.g. to a hospital), or is used in the production of something that is not intended for consumption (sanitizer), then it would not meet the definition of spirits and no state spirits taxes or fees would be assessed.
-Wineries engaging in hand sanitizer production with a class 5 permit are also not subject to the taxes for non-consumable products
+If the alcohol is not being sold for consumption (e.g. sold to a hospital), or is used in the production of something that is not intended for consumption (sanitizer), then it would not meet the definition of spirits and no state spirits taxes or fees would be assessed.
+Wineries engaging in hand sanitizer production with a class 5 permit are also not subject to the taxes for non-consumable products.

 Distributors Assisting Manufacturers

 Dstributor licensees may assist distillers / manufacturers with supply-chain services to get alcohol for sanitizer delivered to hospitals, compounding pharmacies, and medical facilities for denatured or non-denatured alcohol not intended for consumption.
 All standard record keeping still applies to all such transactions within the state.
 Follow this “Guidance for Distillers Producing Hand Sanitizer."
 This advisement is time limited for the duration of the Governor’s Proclamation related to COVID-19.